athaarsager/react-gallery/README.md

 5. Run `npm run client` in your terminal
 6. Click the link provided by `npm run client` to open up a browser tab with the running web page on it

+## Live Project

+You can view a live version of this project by visiting: https://athaarsager-react-gallery.fly.dev

 ## Usage

 - The web page displays a gallery of personal images.
 When an image is clicked, its display changes from the photo itself